Kaveret, ‘Medina Ktana’ (Little Country)

 Happy birthday to us, happy birthday to us, happy birthday dear Israel, happy birthday to us.

-It’s our 70thtoday, and the few millions of us here are mostly out on the roads, visiting air force bases, national parks, waving flags and fanning the grill with our families and friends.
-But not far below the surface there’s a sincerity in it all, a true recognition and celebration of our very existence, something we don’t take for granted.
+It’s our 76th this week, and the several millions of us here will be out on the roads, visiting air force bases, national parks, waving flags and fanning the grill with our families and friends.
+But not far below the surface there’s a patriotic sincerity in it all, a true recognition and celebration of our very existence, something we don’t take for granted.

 In the wake of the 1973 Yom Kippur War, in which the country barely survived obliteration, a bunch of army buddies formed a band called Kaveret (‘beehive’), sometimes also known as Poogy (after the name of their first album, “Poogy Stories”).
 The leader and chief songwriter was Danny Sanderson, an Israeli who grew up in the US on rock and roll.
 In three years they recorded three albums as out of place and ahead of their time in the Israeli musical landscape as the country is in the Middle East – sophisticated in music, production, performance and content.

 Many of their songs have become cultural icons, still sung today by teenagers and recycled by rock stars.
-I’d like to share one with you, sort of a mock anthem, a modest little song that captures the spirit and ethos and self-image of this noisy, neurotic little country better than anything else I know of – ‘Little Country’.
+I’d like to share one with you, sort of a mock anthem, a modest little song that captures the spirit and ethos and self-image of this noisy, neurotic little country better than anything else I know of – ‘Medina Ktana’ (‘Little Country’).

 We Israelis get pretty tired of seeing ourselves on the front page of the NY Times every day.
 On the other hand, we also see ourselves as the center of the universe.
 Go explain it.
 Well, Sanderson’s lyrics do it best – our wry perception of our very existence, our precariousness, our homey patriotism better expressed in self-effacing humor than in pompous parades.